Sanjeevaiah Park

-Sanjeevaiah Park is a public greenspace and park in the heart of Hyderabad, India.
+Sanjeevaiah Park is a public greenspace and park in the heart of Hyderabad, in Telangana, India.
 Built on 92 acre along the banks of Hussain Sagar lake, the park is named after Damodaram Sanjivayya, an erstwhile Chief Minister of Andhra Pradesh.
-The park is managed by the Hyderabad Metropolitan Development Authority.
+The park is managed by the Hyderabad Metropolitan Development Authority (HMDA).
 The park won the Best Open Landscape Award during the 2010 Indian National Trust for Art and Cultural Heritage award presentations.
-The park also houses the second tallest Indian Flag.
+The park also houses the second tallest Indian flag.

 Development

-The Buddha Purnima Project Authority (BPPA), an agency responsible for the beautification and the upkeep of the areas surrounding the Hussain Sagar lake under Hyderabad Urban Development Authority, planned for several new recreational facilities for public access in 2004.
+The Buddha Purnima Project Authority (BPPA), an agency responsible for the beautification and the upkeep of the areas surrounding the Hussain Sagar lake under Hyderabad Urban Development Authority, planned several new recreational facilities for public access in 2004.
 A 2.4 km aerial tramway connecting this park to Lumbini Park, which is located on the other side of the Hussain Sagar lake, was planned.
-Water sports, amusement park and water slides were also the planned activities at the park.
-A few years later, this proposal by BPPA to convert the park into a recreational area was deemed to be harmful to the park's ecosystem.
+Water sports, amusement park and water slides were also among the planned activities at the park.
+However, a few years later, the BPPA proposal to convert the park into a recreational area was deemed to be harmful to the park's ecosystem.
 A study conducted by the regional wildlife advisory board highlighted the need to protect the several species of flora and fauna in the park.

-In 2010, Hyderabad Metropolitan Development Authority (HMDA) came up with a new proposal for the park's development.
+In 2010, the HMDA came up with a new proposal for the park's development.
 While retaining all the environmental aspects of the park, the agency proposed a plan without construction of any concrete structures.
 Besides water sports, so as to utilise the huge waterfront, the proposal mooted night illumination, water and energy conservation measures.
-From their allotted budget of ₹130 million for the lake development, a part of it was to be utilised if this proposal were to be agreed upon by the local government.
+Part of their allotted budget of ₹130 million for the lake development was to be utilised if the local government agreed to the proposal.

 Shortly thereafter, solar lighting was installed at the park.
 Additionally, HMDA also showcased sculptures made from recycled material as a part of its Hyderabad Eco Art Project initiative.
 Further to this, BPPA also enforced a ban on usage and littering of plastic in several areas including this park.
 Necessary awareness activities were started to educate the citizens about the hazards of plastic.